Showing posts with label scenic areas. Show all posts

 Nearby

-Tahoe Meadows: If you’re looking for a lovely flat hike nearby, check out the Tahoe Meadows Interpretive Loop trail just down the road to the left (you’ll see the parking lot).
-The Tahoe Meadows South Trailhead is just a minute away and offers more hiking options.
+Tahoe Meadows: If you’re looking for a lovely flat hike nearby, check out the Tahoe Meadows Interpretive Loop trail just down the road to the left (you can't miss the parking lot).
+The Tahoe Meadows South Trailhead is just a minute away from the lot on the main road.
+During summer, they open the gates that lead to a parking lot closer to the trailhead.

 Winter Hiking

-Snowshoeing and cross-country skiing are popular activities here in the winter.
+Snowshoeing and cross country skiing are popular activities here in the winter.
 Proper gear is essential.
 Be sure to check the weather in advance and dress appropriately.
-Serious winter hikers should use an app to help keep them on track, even without reception.
+Serious winter hikers like to use an app to help keep them on track, especially when you'll have access to the trails even without reception.

 If you want to see an amazing video that does this trail justice, check out this video made by Supai Adventures.
 You can even run into butterflies!!!